 - If a classic mead is stored in the fridge after opening, it lasts from 4-8 months.

-- Unopened lighter mead lasts for more than 6 months after the best before date in the pantry.
+- Unopened lighter mead lasts for more than six months after the best-before date in the pantry.

-- If lighter meads are in the fridge after being opened, they last for 1 week.
+- If lighter meads are in the fridge after being opened, they last for one week.

 The Bottom Line On Mead